How to Add RSS Feeds to WordPress (As Posts or Lists)

 How to Import RSS Feed Items as WordPress Posts

-You can purchase the add-on individually.
-Or, for better value, you can purchase the Pro plan, which also gets you access to other useful add-ons to help you force the full text of an RSS feed, filter feed items by keywords, and more things that help with your SEO.
+If you want to add RSS feed items to your site as actual WordPress posts, you’ll also need WP RSS Aggregator’s Pro plan.
+This gets you access to other useful add-ons to help you force the full text of an RSS feed, filter feed items by keywords, and more things that help with your SEO.

-Now, you’ll get several new settings areas to configure how your RSS feed to post functionality works.
+Now, you’ll get several new settings areas to configure how your RSS feed-to-post functionality works.

 How to add RSS feeds to WordPress as real posts